mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

 ## `ShorterResultsPlugin`

 In version 0.7 we are including `ShorterResultsPlugin` developed by our community.
-It can be used when operations have only one top level field.
-For example, given following operation:
+It can be used when operations have only one top-level field.
+For example, given the following operation:

 ```gql
 query GetUser($userId: ID!) {